 Other service revenue.
-Other service revenue was \$38.8 million in the year ended December 31, 2022, compared to \$24.3 million in the year ended December 31, 2021, an increase of \$14.5 million, or 59.6%.
-The increase was primarily due to a \$13.4 million increase in other preferred vendor commission revenue and brand fee revenue and a \$0.9 increase in package and memberships revenue due to more company-owned transition studios.
+Other service revenue was \$57.2 million in the year ended December 31, 2023, compared to \$38.8 million in the year ended December 31, 2022, an increase of \$18.4 million, or 47%.
+The increase was primarily due to a \$15.5 million increase in package and memberships revenue due to a higher average number of company-owned transition studios and a \$3.9 million increase in other preferred vendor commission revenue and brand fee revenue, offset by a \$1.3 million decrease in ondemand revenue.
+We have been actively seeking to refranchise or close company-owned transition studios under our restructuring plan that started in the third quarter of 2023.